vish-opatha/fitness-tracker/readme.md

 node server.js
 ```

-After the above step go to the browser and access the application using localhost:3000
+After the above step, go to the browser and access the application using localhost:3000

 ---